alex-gunning/tweet-follows/README.md

 	Users will not follow other users more than once.
 	Users will not follow themselves.
 	Delimiters are not used in the actual data.
+	Newer data in user.txt reflects the current state of the user's followees.

 Questions:
 	If a user does not appear in the follower list file, are their tweets ignored?